shpaz/openshift-data-workshop/3-monitor-amq-system/README.md

-# Monitor your Kafka cluster using Kadrop UI
+# Exercise 3 - Monitor your Kafka cluster using Kadrop UI

 We all know the importance of Metrics in Production, its ability to help the Operation teams catch onto a problem before it occurs, alert them, and as a result improve out production uptime.